kahboom/syndesis-site-test/source/index.html.md

 title: Syndesis
 ---

 ## Announcing Syndesis, the world's leading open source iPaaS.
-Read more [here](/blog/news/1.0.0-release).
+Read more [here](blog/news/1.0.0-release).

 We're hard at work building the platform's community site.
 Check back often for updates on progress, or <strong>sign up to our mailing list</strong> to get the latest news as it happens.

-<a href="https://groups.google.com/forum/#!forum/syndesis" class="btn btn-primary btn-lg">Subscribe to the Mailing List</a>
+<a href="https://groups.google.com/forum/#!forum/syndesis" rel="nofollow" target="_blank" class="btn btn-primary btn-lg" title="Syndesis iPaaS Mailing List">Subscribe to the Mailing List</a>

 ## Enable Data Transfer between Different Applications